Concept for website, intranet, faculty websites and helpdesk.

 “We had been trying to streamline the websites of the faculties for 10 years,” said Dieter.
 “We pulled it off just in time.
 On the Monday following the launch of our new corporate identity, the last faculty joined us.
 All 11 faculty websites are now aligned, both in terms of layout and information architecture.
 We couldn’t have done that without AGConsult.”

-We were in dire need of a new corporate identity.
-The previous website dated from 2006.
-In those days Ghent University’s print layouts were used as a model when designing the website.
+They were in dire need of a new corporate identity.
+The previous website was old.
+In those days, Ghent University’s print layouts were used as a model when designing the website.
 And that showed.

 This time, Ghent University did things the other way around.
 The website played a guiding role in the creation of the new corporate identity.
 They wanted it to be both simple and appealing.